 IES Abroad MAP task force members are outstanding leaders in both international and U.S. higher education.
 They created the original IES Abroad MAP by drawing upon extensive site visits and solid data analyses of a wide variety of program components.
 The result was the first evaluation tool of its kind.

 Since its creation, we have been openly sharing the IES Abroad MAP so that it could serve as a model for other study abroad programs.

 The IES Abroad MAP provides guidelines for both the standard “hybrid” program model and the direct enrollment program model.
 For both models, the focus is on four academic areas:

 - student learning and the development of intercultural competence

 Fifth Edition Highlights

-Released in October 2011, the fifth edition reflects recent IES Abroad initiatives in supporting holistic student learning and development abroad, incorporating educational technology in the classroom, and strengthening student services through CORE, Continuing Orientation and Reentry.
+Released in October 2011, the fifth edition reflects recent IES Abroad initiatives in supporting holistic student learning and development abroad, incorporating educational technology in the classroom, and strengthening student services through CORE, Comprehensive Orientation and Reentry.